-Labour on-costs and administrative overhead
+Labour on-costs

-You may increase eligible salary costs by an additional 30% allowance to cover on-costs such as employer paid superannuation, payroll tax, workers compensation insurance, and overheads such as office rent and the provision of computers.
-These costs must be reasonable and be separately identified in the project budget.
+You may include eligible salary on-costs such as employer paid superannuation, payroll tax, workers compensation insurance, and leave entitlements (including paid maternity leave, sick leave, long service leave and recreation leave).
+These costs must be reasonable and must be separately identified in the project budget.